aftabtoalam/india-vc-list/README.md

 # Indian VC & Angel Investor List

-A public, growing list of investors actively writing cheques into Indian startups — sector focus, stage, typical cheque size, and how to reach them.
+A public, growing list of investors actively writing cheques into Indian startups with sector focus, stage, typical cheque size, and how to reach them.

 **Keywords:** Indian VC list, venture capital firms in India, angel investors in India, seed investors India, pre-seed VC India, Series A investors India, startup funding India, VC contact list India, fundraising database India, angel network India, family office India, D2C investors India, SaaS investors India, fintech investors India.

-If this saved you time, a ⭐ on the repo helps more founders find it — and costs you nothing.
+If this saved you time, a ⭐ on the repo helps more founders find it and costs you nothing.

 ## Why this exists

 Fundraising takes long enough without spending weeks just trying to figure out who to email.
 This started as a personal tracker while raising a round, and it's public now so other founders don't have to build the same list from scratch.

-Most of the entries here were submitted directly by the investors themselves, so the details should be reasonably accurate — but people change firms and funds change thesis, so double check before you pitch.
+Most of the entries here were submitted directly by the investors themselves, so the details should be reasonably accurate but people change firms and funds change thesis, so double check before you pitch.

 ## Who this is useful for